martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   A-labels, or U-labels, as described in {{IDNA-DEFS}} and the associated documents.

+An IP address is either a 4 byte IPv4 address {{!IPv4=RFC0791}} or a 16 byte IPv6 address {{!IPv6=RFC4291}}.
+The identifer might need to be converted from a textual representation to obtain this value.

-From the perspective of the application client or user, some names are *direct* because they are provided directly by a human user.
+From the perspective of the application client or user, some identifiers are *direct* because they are provided directly by a human user.
 This includes runtime input, prior configuration, or explicit acceptance of a client communication attempt.
 Other names are *indirect* because they are